KetchuppOfficial/Hash_Table/README.md

 I used **callgrind** to get profiling data and **kcachegrind** to visualize it.
 There are some references to "clock signals" below.
 It means processor clock signals I got information about from the lower line of **kcachegrind** window.

 The performance of the hash table was also measured by the tool **time** that was run by [measure.sh](/Optimized/measure.sh).
 Tables below contain fields called *real* and *user*.
-Let's explain what do the mean.
+Let's explain what does that mean.

 **Real** is wall clock time - time from start to finish of the call.
-This is all elapsed time including time used by other processes and time the process spends blocked (for example if it is waiting for I/O to complete).
+This is all elapsed time including time used by other processes and time the process spends blocked (for example if it is waiting for input/output to complete).

 **User** is the amount of CPU time spent in user-mode code (outside the kernel) within the process.
 This is only actual CPU time used in executing the process.
 Other processes and time the process spends blocked do not count towards this figure.